The Vegan & Vegetarian Guide to Reykjavik

 Photo from Black Dragon restaurant.

-It's located in the Hafnartorg Gallery food hall in central Reykjavik, which offers different restaurant options under one roof.
+Black Dragon is located in the Hafnartorg Gallery food hall in central Reykjavik, which offers many different restaurant options under one roof.
 This means that if your group has different food cravings, everyone can find something that suits them while still being able to enjoy your meals together.

 Black Dragon